 Here you’ll show customers their final order including:

-- Overall price & price for each dish + delivery.
+- The overall price & the price for each dish + delivery.

-- Chat with the courier to allow communication and leaving comments & others.
+- A chat with the courier to allow communication and the possibility of leaving comments & others.

 You could also add a real-time order tracker along with the map.